 We also find differences when we break out rates by age or gender.
-The unemployment rate for teens has declined considerably since last year but remains well above the statewide average.
-Unemployment rates for women and men both have declined as well.
+The unemployment rate for teens has fallen to a six-year low.
+Unemployment rates for women and men both continue to fall as well.

 Beyond these demographic differences, we can also learn more about Minnesota’s labor market by looking at alternative measures of unemployment defined by the U.S. Bureau of Labor Statistics.

 The official unemployment measure, called U-3, is the share of the labor force aged 16 and over who, at the time of the monthly survey, have been unemployed for the past week and have looked for work sometime in the past four weeks.